lorenzofarris/vlc_party_vis/README.md

   songs.
   <img src="https://github.com/lorenzofarris/vlc_party_vis/blob/master/screen_shot.png?raw=true"/>

+Once you have all the pieces in place, you
+1. Launch VLC
+2. Turn on the http interface
+3. Load a playlist of local songs.
+4. Go to http://localhost/vlc/party.html if you've configured things exaclty the way I have.

 ## Prerequisites
 * A digital library of music tagged such that ID3v2 tag TCON contains the dance style for the music, e.g., Waltz or Salsa.